SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 39. View Customer Fact Sheet Overview.
 Notice you can see the dataset properties, column types, if there are any glossary terms, ratings, comments, discussions and so on associated with this dataset.
 <br>![](/exercises/ex0/images/DataCatalog_CustomerFactSheetGlasses_00_41.png)

-40. Click on Data Preview
+40. Click on Data Preview tab
 <br>![](/exercises/ex0/images/DataCatalog_CustomerFactSheet_00_42_Data.png)

 41. Now you can view the actual columns and data within those columns.
 Feel free to scroll through the data, notice the country column has 'US', 'USA', 'U.S.A', nulls, and so on.